 The Remote Class spreadsheet comes with two Google Forms attached.
 First of all, let’s check if these forms are configured correctly.

 Open the spreadsheet and go to the Attendance form tab.
-Go to Form in the menu bar at the top of the screen.
+Go to Tools in the menu bar at the top of the screen.

 By ticking these two options, the form will automatically obtain the email address from the user’s Google account (in this case, that’s the student who is logged in).